wavemaker/docs/website/blog/2021-07-21-wavemaker9x-end-of-support.md

 ### WaveMaker Enterprise (WME)

-You will no longer receive support and we cannot offer licence extension.
+You will no longer receive support, and we cannot offer the license extension.

 ## WaveMaker 10 Releases